tomroh/fitur/cran-comments.md

 0 errors | 0 warnings | 1 notes

-* Undefined global functions or variables: distribution theoretical, which is due to the ggplot2 package using NSE
+* One note has been fixed where certain variables names were undefined in the global scope.

+* The other note is due to spelling which is not true.

 ## There are no downstream dependencies